Frequently asked questions (FAQ)

 Have you made any changes since the consultation in July 2023?

-• minimum 100m buffer between residential properties and solar infrastructure.
+- minimum 100m buffer between residential properties and solar infrastructure.
 A minimum 200m buffer has been achieved to the north west of the site;

-• new native woodland screening on the northern boundary of the site and extensive new hedgerow planting throughout; and
+- new native woodland screening on the northern boundary of the site and extensive new hedgerow planting throughout; and

-• changes to inverter and storage locations to benefit from existing mature native hedgerows so that screening will take effect immediately.
+- changes to inverter and storage locations to benefit from existing mature native hedgerows so that screening will take effect immediately.

-As well as appropriate setting back of the solar infrastructure, potential visibility of the solar farm would be reduced by existing trees and hedgerow and proposed new and infill native planting.
+As well as appropriate setting back of the solar infrastructure, potential visibility of the solar farm will be reduced by existing trees and hedgerow and new and infill native planting.
 As well as providing screening, the planting will provide wildlife corridors and vital resources for mammals, birds, and insect species.

 We already have a solar farm with planning consent in the local area